Analysis | The Republican establishment’s rationalization of Trump’s fraud claims is also wrong

 But you don’t have to take my word for this.
 In his memo dated Jan.
 3, Eastman claims that the secretary of state in Georgia “altered signature verification requirements via an unauthorized settlement agreement” — an assertion that was dismissed by an appeals court in December.
 He outlines a number of changes to the law in Pennsylvania — noting that all of them were sanctioned by the state Supreme Court, the authoritative body on the constitutionality of the changes.

 Eastman describes the court as “partisan-elected,” an attempt to cast those decisions as rooted in politics.
 He complains about the use of unmanned drop boxes in Wisconsin, a change authorized by that state’s Supreme Court.
-He challenges Michigan’s sending absentee ballot applications to every voter, well after it had been cleared by an appeals court.
+He challenges Michigan’s sending absentee ballot applications to every voter, well after that action had been cleared by an appeals court.
 He casts Nevada’s use of automated systems to verify signatures on ballots as illegal, even though a federal judge authorized it.

 It’s not just that he was objecting to things that had already been evaluated by the courts.
 It’s that he was objecting to things that the Trump campaign had tried to fight even before the election occurred in many cases, and on which it had lost.
-It’s a demand that the assertions of Trump and his allies be treated as valid even after independent arbiters had pointed out that they weren’t.
+It’s a demand that the assertions of Trump and his allies be treated as valid even after independent arbiters pointed out that they weren’t.

 And, again, in service to the idea that votes cast by voters following the rules in their states should be discarded to Trump’s advantage.
-The chief justice of the Pennsylvania Supreme Court actually weighed in on this idea in response to one of the challenges to the state’s expansion of mail-in voting.
+The chief justice of Pennsylvania actually weighed in on this idea in response to one of the challenges to the state’s expansion of mail-in voting.

 “There has been too much good-faith reliance, by the electorate, on the no-excuse mail-in voting regime created by Act 77,” Chief Justice Thomas G. Saylor wrote in late November, “to warrant judicial consideration of the extreme and untenable remedies proposed by appellees.”
-Even if the law (passed pre-pandemic by the Republican majority in the legislature) violated the state constitution (which was not determined to be the case), millions of people had simply voted the way the law allowed them to do so, and there was no reason to reject those ballots.
+Even if the law (passed pre-pandemic by the Republican majority in the legislature) violated the state constitution (which was not determined to be the case), millions of people had simply voted the way the law allowed them to do, and there was no reason to reject those ballots.

 It’s important to articulate all of this because of the position these arguments hold in the Republican effort to defend Trump’s false claims about the election.
 Few members of the establishment want to echo his clearly false claims about rampant fraud, particularly given that the 12-month effort to prove those claims has returned empty-handed.
-So they settle on this well, the Democrats manipulated the system! bit in order to be able to nod when the Republican base hollers about the election being stolen.
+So they settle on this well, the Democrats manipulated the system! bit to be able to nod when the Republican base hollers about the election being stolen.
 It’s the political equivalent of making a promise while you keep your fingers crossed behind your back.

-There is no good-faith, well-founded argument that Trump won the 2020 election or for assertions that it was stolen.
+There is no good-faith, well-founded argument that Trump won the 2020 election or for assertions that the election was stolen.
 In this case, they come down to an argument that too many people were allowed to vote, which is not the indictment of a free and fair election that proponents seem to think it is.